RemiHeijmans/Camera-image-fun/README.md

 ## RealTimeColorFilterSwitcher
 This project allows switching between different color filters and pixel sizes in real-time using the camera feed.

+## videoasciibutwithkotlinfofun
+this is just a video to ascii, press"t" to swith to light / darkmode (they are scuffed tho) i did this in kotlin just for fun.
 ## VideoRecorder
 This project records a short video using the camera.